shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 ### Experience evaluating static and dynamic web based systems against Treasury Board of Canada Secretariat (TBS) Web Standards.

-Was part of the HRSDC Web Standards Subject Matter Expert (SME) group where I was responsible for the review of web content and/or web application output for a specific groups within Service Canada.
+Was part of the HRSDC Web Standards Subject Matter Expert (SME) group where I was responsible for the review of web content and/or web application output for a specific groups within Service Canada and verify that they were complying with Treasury Board of Canada Secretariat (TBS) Web Standards.

 Was also part of a team that audited pages on ServiceCanada.gc.ca to ensure they comply with the TBS standards on Accessibility, Interoperability and Mobility.